Mangifera indica: Chemistry

 Mangiferin (a pharmacologically active hydroxylated xanthone C-glycoside) is extracted from mango at high concentrations from the young leaves (172 g/kg), bark (107 g/kg), and from old leaves (94 g/kg).
 Allergenic urushiols are present in the fruit peel.

 Taxonomy

 Mangoes are believed to have originated from the region between northwestern Myanmar, Bangladesh, eastern and northeastern India.
 M. indica were domesticated separately in India and Southeast Asia over centuries, resulting in two distinct genetic populations in modern mangoes – the "Indian type" and the "Southeast Asian type".

 The species was first described by Linnaeus in 1753.
+The scientific name Mangifera indica can be translated as "a mango-bearing plant of India".

 Distribution and habitat

 Since their domestication in southeastern Asia, mangoes have been introduced to other warm regions of the world.
 Generally, mango trees can withstand a minimum temperature of 17 F.

-Its broader native range extends from Pakistan to Malesia in subtropical and tropical climates.
+Its broader native range extends from Pakistan to Malesia in subtropical and tropical climates with its origin point being around Western Indo-Burma.

 The tree grows best in well-drained sandy loam; it does not grow well in heavy wet soils.
 The optimal pH of the soil should be between 5.2 and 7.5.